 The Canada Gairdner Wightman Award recognizes a Canadian health researcher who has demonstrated extraordinary leadership paired with exceptional science.
-Successful nominees will demonstrate research excellence in the health sciences at an international level as well as superior leadership among their peers, with local, national and international impact.
-Outstanding candidates at varied levels of career development are eligible.
+Successful nominees have demonstrated research excellence in the health sciences at an international level as well as superior leadership among their peers, with local, national and international impact.

 Dr. Ronald has had an outstanding career as a leader at the University of Manitoba, as the physician who provided the leadership in launching the subspecialty of infectious diseases in Canada, and as a leader in the fight against HIV/AIDS in East Africa.
 He is known in both the developed world and in East Africa for his research as a clinical scientist and as a humanitarian who has given selflessly in nurturing others.
 He mentored 70 infectious diseases Fellows who have gone on to populate Canadian academic institutions.
 He began a shared program with the University of Nairobi where over 80 Africans have received MSc or PhD degrees, and in collaboration with major universities over 300 peer-reviewed papers have been published.
 Central to these have been studies on the epidemiology of HIV and other sexually transmitted diseases.